covid19-articles-from-china/Articles-from-China/docs/_posts/2020-04-17-Lianhua-Qingwen-Three-Medicines-COVID-19-Indication.md

 Liu Baoyan explained that the three drugs with newly added COVID-19 indications are all medicinally bitter and cold, suitable for "clearing heat and removing toxins".
 Among them, Jinhua Qinggan Granules can treat patients with fever faster than other drugs, mainly suitable for early and mild patients; Lianhua Qingwen can also treat cough and relieve lung inflammation; Xuebijing Injection can also protect the patient's organs from damage and can be used for severe and critically ill patients.

-"All medicines are 30% poison.
+"'All medicines are 30% poison'.
 Each medicine has its own indications.
 This is especially true of traditional Chinese medicine.
 Different people may have different reactions to the same medicine."
 Liu Baoyan said that although all three medicines can treat COVID-19, they should be applied according to the specific symptoms as much as possible.

 In previous interviews, The Paper reporters had learned that some residents, despite not having contracted COVID-19, thought that drugs such as Lianhua Qingwen could prevent infection, bought and took them on their own.